Menu

 It may seem like an odd activity, but lowering the temperature when you leave the house or even at night can do wonders.
 According to the U.S. Department of Energy, turning the thermostat down by 7 to 10 degrees Fahrenheit for eight hours a day can save you roughly 10% a year on your estimated electric bill.

-Temperature modifications on a smaller scale can also add up in electricity savings.
+Temperature modifications on a smaller scale can also add up to electricity savings.
 Raising the refrigerator temperature by a few degrees can be another method of how to save on the electricity bill.
 Fresh food can be stored at 36 to 38 degrees Fahrenheit.
-However, standard fridges are usually registered at 2 to 5 degrees lower than that.
+However, standard fridges are usually registered at two to five degrees lower than that.
 As for the freezer section, the temperature should be between zero and negative 5 degrees Fahrenheit.

 Maximize Appliance Usage